instantOS/docs/docs/development/instantARCH.md

 instantARCH is the custom made installer being used for instantOS.
 It is a netinstall based around instantmenu and written in bash.

-## Testing the installation
+## Use testing branch

 ```sh
 ibuild instantarchtest [branchname]
 ```

-This starts up instantarch using a branch other than master and opens up a debug menu when the installer is tarted
+This lets you select the branch you want to run and opens up a debug menu when the installer is started

 ## Debugging mode